chrys87/simple-orca-plugin-system/SOPS/README.md

 /usr/share/SOPS/install-for-current-user.sh # copy all the needed stuff to orca

 administration
 use ensop and dissop to enable and disable plugins on the commandline.
-You may also use the plugin manager included by default by pressing orca+p. by default not all plugins are activated
+You may also use the plugin manager included by default by pressing orca+CTRL+p. by default not all plugins are activated
 For writing plugins and more usage details see docu.txt.